-At the recent Prime Advantage Spring Conference, supply chain expert Dr. Russell Morey held a professional development session tackling the current issues in purchasing and supply chain management.
+Supply chain expert Dr. Russell Morey previously tackled the complex issues in purchasing and supply chain management.
 According to Dr. Morey, the skill set required to be successful in this arena is changing.
 More than ever before, a premium is being placed on analytical, negotiation, and conceptual skills.
 Procurement professionals need to be adept at understanding costs, navigating supplier relations, and have a firm grasp on domestic and global markets.

 To be truly prosperous in purchasing, there are several objectives that must be met when managing supply.
 Here is a checklist for those goals:

 - Emphasize the total cost of purchasing and supply management.